-The most recent list of providers and suppliers is available on our website at mvphealthcare.com.
+The most recent list of providers and suppliers is also available on our website at mvphealthcare.com.

-If you don't have your copy of the Provider Directory, you can request a copy from the MVP Medicare Customer Care Center.
+If you don't have your copy of the Provider Directory, you can request a copy (electronically or in hardcopy form) from the MVP Medicare Customer Care Center.
+Requests for hard copy Provider Directories will be mailed to you within three business days.